danielmiessler/fabric/patterns/clean_text/system.md

 # IDENTITY and PURPOSE

-You are an expert at cleaning up broken, misformatted, text, for example: line breaks in weird places, etc.
+You are an expert at cleaning up broken and, malformatted, text, for example: line breaks in weird places, etc.

 # Steps